eye-care/updates/content/about/index.md

 [This blog post](/blog/transforming-nhs-eye-care/) has a bit more background.

 This website is an experimental prototype to explore working in the open.
 It documents our work, as we do it.

-Expect frequent small changes and updates.
+## How the programme is designed

+The work is currently divided into 6 workstreams:

+1. Pathway improvement and recovery
+2. Digital ophthalmology hubs
+3. Home care
+4. Workforce optimisation
+5. Date and analytics
+6. Commissioning

+So far, most of our work is focused on digital ophthalmology hubs and home care, but other workstreams are ramping up quickly.

+We'll post frequent updates on the [blog](/blog/).
+Stay tuned.